ros2/ros2_documentation/source/Troubleshooting.rst

 This will also cause the build of packages which need to use patch to fail, even you allow it to use administrator rights.

+On Foxy or later:

+- ``choco uninstall patch; colcon build --cmake-clean-cache`` - This is a bug in the `GNU Patch For Windows package <https://chocolatey.org/packages/patch>`_.
+If this package is not installed, the build process will instead use the version of Patch distributed with git.

+On Eloquent or earlier:

-The solution, for now, is to make sure you're building in a Visual Studio command prompt which has been run as administrator.
+- Make sure you're building in a Visual Studio command prompt which has been run as administrator.
-On some machines canceling the prompt without selecting "Yes" will also work.
+- On some machines canceling the prompt without selecting "Yes" will also work.

 Failed to load FastRTPS shared library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^